-3.41 CONTRACT SIGN OFF
+3.39 CONTRACT SIGN OFF

-On completion of the project, all Eskom team must conduct the final audit, inspections, and housekeeping to identify defects, outstanding actions, and open incident cases, and present their findings to the contractor and Eskom contract manager, who must facilitate the closeout.
-Once the contractor has closed all findings the Eskom's team will verify and sign off prior to issuing a completion certificate and final payment.
+On completion of the project, all Eskom Kriel Power Station team (project coordinator/manager, safety officer, quality officer, the main contractor representative and security personnel) must conduct the final audit, inspections, and housekeeping to identify defects, outstanding actions, and open incident cases, and present their findings to the main contractor representative and Eskom Kriel Power Station contract/project manager, must facilitate the closeout.
+Once the main contractor has closed all findings the Eskom's Kriel Power Station team will verify and sign off prior to issuing a completion certificate and final payment.

-3.42 ESKOM'S RIGHT TO TERMINATE THE CONTRACT
+3.40 ESKOM'S RIGHT TO TERMINATE THE CONTRACT

 The contractor/supplier shall at all times comply with Eskom's occupational health and safety (OHS), legal and other requirements as amended for the duration of the contract.
 In addition, the contractor shall comply with the requirements contained in the SHE Specification.
 Eskom reserves the right to terminate the contract in the event that the contractor has built up a history of poor performance or non-conformance in relation to matters of Eskom OHS and legal compliance.
-No work may commence until the health and safety file has been approved by Eskom OHS personnel.
+No work may commence until the health and safety file has been approved by Eskom Kriel Power Station OHS personnel.